Odette-International-Ltd/transport-track-and-trace-api/documents/1 - Rest API in the automotive industry-technical principles .md

 3. If the result of step 2 is positive, the request is passed through to the actual web service (API).
 4. The server retrieves the requested information from the backend system.
 5. The information is returned to the requester in the HTTP response (as a JSON structure).

 Example:
 A potential user wants to know the details of a particular shipment with the ID 26KODA0010112345678.
-    The user's system initiates this with a GET operation:
+The user's system initiates this using the curl programme with a GET operation:
 ```
     curl -X 'GET' \
     'https://virtserver.someapi.com/vda_odette_ttt/V1/consignments/26KODA0010112345678' \